peterson036/WeekRoutine/README.md

   You could just modify the routine data and regenerate the app(.apk file).
 Or add one API interface to get data from online database by yourself.

+(version 1)
   LongClick routine could complete ths routine.
 Click routine could see the details.
+(version 2)
+  Show button which could update listview data to today when resume app.